 You will receive a letter advising that your application has been granted.
-The letter will include your licence and explain any conditions or requirements you are subject to.
+The letter will include your licence and detail any conditions or requirements you are subject to - for example the licence may have been granted subject to your compliance with Environmental Health conditions.